aidansoares23/city-insight-client/city-insight/README.md

 1. User clicks **Continue with Google** — Google returns an ID token to the browser.
 2. Frontend POSTs the token to `POST /api/auth/login`.
-3. Backend verifies the token and sets an **httpOnly session cookie** (`ci_session`).
+3. Backend verifies the token and sets an **httpOnly session cookie** (`ci_session`, 7-day expiry).
-4. Frontend calls `GET /api/me` to load the user record from the DB.
+4. Frontend calls `GET /api/me` to load the user record.
 5. All subsequent requests include the cookie automatically (`withCredentials: true`).
 6. Logging out calls `POST /api/auth/logout`, clearing the server-side session.

+State-changing requests (POST/PUT/PATCH/DELETE) also send an `X-Requested-With: XMLHttpRequest` header as a lightweight CSRF guard.

 Protected routes (`/account`, `/cities/:slug/review`) redirect unauthenticated users to `/login` with a `returnTo` param, so users land back where they started after signing in.

----

-## Backend cold-start handling

-The hosted backend runs on Render's free tier and spins down after inactivity.
-The `api.js` service layer detects cold-start signatures (502/503, network timeout, no response) and:

-1. Shows an `ApiOverlay` banner: *"Waking up City Insight backend..."*
-2. Polls `/health` with exponential back-off (up to 60 seconds)
-3. Automatically retries the original failed request once the server is up

-This is transparent to the user — they see the banner while waiting and get their data once it resolves.

 ---